johncwelch/Get-MacInfo/README.md

 This is pretty thoroughly commented, so if you read those, you should have a good idea of what is going on.

+20221001 Added support for differences between Apple Silicon and Intel

 This is pulling data from uname, sw_ver, system_profiler, osascript, sysctl, and a number of built-in powershell functions.
 Currently, the keys it has are:

 macOSBuildLabEx